realAdif/smart-home-landingpage/README.md

 <h2>About the project</h2>

-  <p>This repository contains the front-end code for the Fitness Zone portfolio website.
-The website showcases the services, facilities, and information about the Fitness Zone gym.
-The website is designed to provide an appealing and user-friendly experience for visitors.</p>
+  <p>This repository contains the landing page for Smart Home, a platform designed to automate healthcare hiring, onboarding, and compliance through a comprehensive technology solution.</p>

 👉 Live Demo: <a href='https://fitness-zone-rho.vercel.app/'>Live Demo</a>

 <h2>Build with</h2>

-» CSS <br>
+» Tailwind CSS <br>
-» Bootstrap<br>
 » React JS

 <h2>Features</h2>